Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 Check Out – Obesity, And Pregnancy, Is Any Relation B/W Them, Risk

-Turmeric can also help in the management of exercise-induced inflammation and muscle soreness, thus enhancing recovery, and performance (15).
+Turmeric helps reduce exercise-induced inflammation and muscle soreness, thus enhancing recovery, and performance (15).

-Curcumin has been traditionally used in medicine for thousands of years, due to its anti-inflammatory, and antioxidants effects (16) (17) (18).
+Curcumin has been traditionally used in medicine for thousands of years, due to its anti-inflammatory, and antioxidant effects (16) (17) (18).

 Reduce the risk of premature death

-A study suggests that consuming spicy food is highly consistent with inverse total mortality in both men and women after adjusting for potential risk.
+A study suggests that spicy food lowers mortality risk in both men and women after adjusting for potential risk.

-Researchers found (after adjusting lifestyle) that those who consumed daily spicy food had a 14% lower risk of premature death than those who consumed it less than once per week.
+Researchers found (healthy lifestyle) that those who consumed daily spicy food had a 14% lower risk of premature death.

-A study where participants consumed spicy food 6 to 7 days a week, resultin a 14% of reduction in total mortality, compared to those who eat less spicy foods.
+A study where participants consumed spicy food 6 to 7 days a week, resultin a 14% reduction in total mortality, compared to non-eaters.

 Help in various cancer